-It is what it sounds like, a battle of buildings on a chessboard.
+It is what it sounds like: a battle of buildings on a chessboard.
 Same game, different pieces.
 So the famed skyscrapers of New York come up against the likes of Big Ben, There London Eye, The Shard and Canary Wharf.
-A board is included, too, naturally. £110 if you fancy chess over the festive period – or know someone who might.
+A board is included, too, naturally. £120 if you fancy chess over the festive period – or know someone who might.

-Talking of chess, you can also pick up the London Brutalist Edition Chess Set by Skyline Chess too.
+Talking of chess, you can also pick up the London Brutalist Edition Chess Set by Skyline Chess.

-A 32-piece set cat in hand-cast resin, all double weighted pieces with soft felt bases and sold with a hand screen-printed Corian playing board and presentation box.
-But again, it doesn’t come cheap.
-Presumably because of that construction.
+A 32-piece set cat in hand-cast resin, all double-weighted pieces with soft felt bases, sold with a hand-screen-printed Corian playing board and presentation box.
+But again, it doesn’t come cheap, presumably because of that construction.
 You will need to find £395 to secure this set.

 29. Bauhaus acrylic necklace by Kate Made It